datamesse/datamesse.github.io/README.md

 # @data_messe React.js portfolio and blog site

-This is the code for my personal website **[https://datamesse.github.io/](https://datamesse.github.io/)**, designed and coded by me using HTML, CSS, Markdown, and JavaScript with React.js and GitHub Pages.
+This is the code for my personal website **[https://datamesse.github.io/](https://datamesse.github.io/)**, designed by me using HTML, CSS, Markdown, and JavaScript with React.js and GitHub Pages.
 No boiler site templates like Jekyll are used.